Battle of Velbazhd: Consequences

 Map of the Balkans in 1354.
 Serbia had reached its greatest expansion ever following the battle of Velbazhd.

-The outcome of the battle shaped the balance of power in the Balkans for the next decades to come and although Bulgaria did not lose territory, the Serbs could occupy much of Macedonia.
-Ivan Stefan, son of Michael Shishman and Stefan's sister Anna Neda, succeeded for eight months from 1330 to 1331 as tsar of Bulgaria, with the help of his uncle Stephen Dečanski.
+The outcome of the battle shaped the balance of power in the Balkans for decades to come, and although Bulgaria did not lose territory, the Serbs were able to occupy much of Macedonia.
+Ivan Stefan, son of Michael Shishman and Stefan's sister Anna Neda, ruled for eight months from 1330 to 1331 as tsar of Bulgaria, with the help of his uncle Stephen Dečanski.
 On 2 August the Bulgarian boyars proposed peace to the Serbian king Stephen Dečanski.
 Stephen Dečanski met them in the area known as Mraka and accepted the proposal and agreed that Ivan Stephen should become emperor of Bulgaria, thus abandoning the idea of uniting the two countries under the sceptre of his son Stephen Dušan.
-After the agreement of Mraka was reached, Anna Neda her sons were informed to go to the Bulgarian capital Tarnovo.
+After the agreement of Mraka was reached, Anna Neda and her sons were informed to go to the Bulgarian capital Tarnovo.
 Ivan Stephen entered the city and was proclaimed emperor in the second half of August 1330.
-Although he was in his early 30s, Ivan Stephen ruled together with his mother; the reasons for that are unknown.
+Although he was in his early 30s, Ivan Stephen ruled together with his mother; the reasons for this are unknown.

 Hearing the news of his ally's death, Andronikos decided to abandon the war with Serbia and headed to take advantage of the Bulgarian weakness.
 However, in 1332 the Bulgarians defeated the Byzantines in the battle of Rusokastro and regained many territories in Thrace.
-King Stefan reached Macedonia and regained the towns that were taken by Byzantines at the beginning of the campaign.
-After a successful end of the war Stefan returned to building the Visoki Dečani monastery, his grand edifice in the region of Metohija, which he bestowed with many villages in a charter issued at the end of the year.
+King Stefan reached Macedonia and regained the towns that were taken by the Byzantines at the beginning of the campaign.
+After a successful end of the war, Stefan returned to building the Visoki Dečani monastery, his grand edifice in the region of Metohija, which he bestowed with many villages in a charter issued at the end of the year.